hack4impact-uiuc/childs-play-tool/contributing.md

 ### Step 7: Review
 Your reviewers will get then provide feedback or requests for changes to your Pull Reuqest.
 Make those changes, add a new commit, and push them to your remote branch in Github!
 Remember to still rebase your branch with `master`!
 Feel free to put a comment down when your ready for re-reviews.

-Whenever you're making changes, please label your PR as "Work in Progress"
+Whenever you're making changes, please label your PR as "WIP"

 Each PR requires at least one approval from a collaborator and pass the CI run.
-The CI checks whether your code is formatted so remember to run `yarn lint`!
+The CI checks whether your code is formatted so remember to run `npm run format` in the frontend!

 ### Step 8: Approval!
 Once your PR is approved, please squash your commits.
 To do this:
+- Use the Github squash and merge option in your PR.
+Or you can do this from terminal:
 - `git rebase -i <the git commit hash of the commit before your first commit in your PR>`
 - An editor will pop out and you must delete `pick` and add `squash` in front of the PRs that you want to squash.
 Save.
 - Another editor will open and delete the commit messages you don't want to keep.
 Save.
 Remember your final commit message must oblige to the commits guidelines.